petrusjohannesmaas/roadmap.sh/basic-dockerfile/README.md

 This project contains a simple Dockerfile that, when built and run, outputs “Hello, Captain!” with the active user and the date to the console.

-### Getting Started
-These instructions will guide you through building and running the Docker image.

 **Prerequisites:**
 Ensure you have Docker installed on your machine.
 You can download and install Docker from [here](https://docs.docker.com/get-started/get-docker/):